iExecBlockchainComputing/deploy-workerpool/README.md

 Keep in mind that the workerpool address corresponds to your workerpool registration address and not the wallet owner address.

-If using a free workerpool (workerpool orders with price = 0 RLC), you can jump to the next section ([Deployment](#Deployment)) by skiping puting and staking some RLC on the core's and worker's wallets (next step).
+If you want to deploy a free workerpool (workerpool orders with price = 0 RLC), you can jump to the next section ([Customization](#Customization)).
+You don't need to stake some RLC on the core's and worker's wallets (the end of this section).

-- First, put some RLC to the core's and worker's wallets using you favorite tool (metamask/iexec cli/...).
+- For a non-free workerpool, first, put some RLC to the core's and worker's wallets using you favorite tool (metamask/iexec cli/...).
 Obviously, you need some RLC on another wallet for this.

 Example using the iexec CLI: